Our Services

 Helpful Resources

-Red light therapy for varicose veins uses 630-850 nm light to boost microcirculation, reduce inflammation, strengthen vein walls, and ease aching or swelling caused by standing all day.
-When combined with compression stockings, leg elevation, movement breaks, hydration, and proper skin care, RLT offers a safe, non-invasive way to manage varicose vein discomfort.
+Red light therapy (RLT) for varicose veins uses 630–850 nm wavelengths to improve microcirculation, reduce inflammation, strengthen vein walls, and relieve aching, heaviness, or swelling from prolonged standing.
+When paired with compression stockings, leg elevation, movement breaks, hydration, and gentle skin care, RLT is a safe, non-invasive way to ease varicose vein discomfort at home.

 Spending long hours on your feet—whether you're a teacher, nurse, retail worker, or chef—can take a toll on your legs.
 One common consequence is the development or worsening of varicose veins, which often come with aching, heaviness, and swelling.
 If you're looking for a non‐invasive way to ease that discomfort, red light therapy for varicose veins is gaining attention.
 Below, we'll explore how it works, what the evidence says, and practical tips to help you stay on your feet with less pain.